Adapting To The New “Normal”

-Invite Japan has had to go through a similar process as well, and we have been thought through some of the challenges and opportunities of remote work.
+We at Invite Japan have been thinking through some of the challenges and opportunities of remote work, with our personal experiences in mind.
 While working from home can give coworkers more flexibility and independence, naturally there are more difficulties when it comes to communication and working as a team.
 Motivation often comes from coworkers and the people around us, but in this pandemic, workers are isolated from each other.
 Usually, offices provide a space for collaboration where colleagues can meet, discuss, and think through problems easily.

 Workplaces also provide spaces for “soft team building” to occur: spontaneous hallway conversations, chatting in the staff break room, the opportunity to laugh together, etc. Since this type of atmosphere is obviously much harder to recreate from home, having a more proactive, deliberate, and consistent team building plan is crucial.